Tihar (festival)

-Tihar is a five-day Hindu festival of lights celebrated in Nepal and parts of India (Sikkim, Darjeeling and Assam), by the Nepali and Indian Gorkha people.
-The festival coincides and shares similarities with Diwali, the festival of lights celebrated across the India subcontinent and elsewhere, but also has some distinct features.
+Tihar (तिहार) is a Nepalese Hindu festival of lights and flowers celebrated by the Nepalese people and the global Nepalese diaspora.
+The festival lasts for five days, with each day dedicated to different animals and deities.
+According to the Bikram Sambhat calendar, it begins with Kaag Tihar (on the thirteenth day of the krishna paksha in the month of Kartika) and ends with Bhai Tika (on the second day of the shukla paksha in the month of Kartika as well).
+In the Gregorian calendar, Tihar typically falls between October and November each year.

-Tihar is referred to as Yamapanchak Tihar in Kathmandu Valley by Newari Nepalis and Dipawali Tihar in Madhesh Province by Madhesi Nepalis.
-In the rest of Nepal and the Indian states of Sikkim and Gorkhaland, both Nepalis and Nepalese descended in India refer to Diwali as the Tihar Parwa.
+In the Kathmandu Valley, Tihar is traditionally referred to as Yamapanchak by Newar communities, while in Madhesh Province it is commonly known as Dipawali among Madheshi communities.
+Across the rest of Nepal, as well as in regions such as Sikkim, Darjeeling, and some other parts of Northeast India, the festival is known as Tihar and is widely celebrated by the native Nepalese people, as well as those of Nepalese origin in India, people of Nepalese origin in Myanmar, and the Nepalese diaspora around the world.

-Like Diwali, it is marked by lighting diyo inside and outside the home, but unlike Diwali in other parts of India, the five days of Tihar include celebration and worship of the four animals associated with the God of death Yama (crow, dog, cow and oxen), with the final day reserved for people themselves.
-According to the Vikram Samvat calendar, the festival begins with Kaag (crow) Tihar on Trayodashi tithi of Kārtika kṛṣṇa pakṣa (the 13th day of the waning moon) and ends with Bhai Tika on Dwitiya tithi of Kārtika śukla pakṣa every year.
-In the Gregorian calendar, the festival falls sometime between October and November every year.
+Tihar is marked by lighting Diyo (lamps) both inside and outside homes.
+The five-day includes the worship of the four animals: crow, dog, cow, and ox, associated with Yama, the god of death and justice, as well as Lakshmi, a major Hindu goddess of wealth and prosperity in Hinduism, with the final day dedicated to the bond between people, especially siblings, known as Bhai Tika.

 Celebration

 Nepal's various communities celebrate Tihar in different ways.
-The festival is popularly known as Swanti among the Newars and as Deepawali among Madhesis.
-Nepalis also make patterns on the floors of living rooms or courtyards using materials such as coloured rice, dry flour, coloured sand or flower petals, called Rangoli, as a sacred welcoming for the gods and goddesses, particularly Lakshmi.
+The festival is popularly known as Swanti among the Newar community and as Dipawali among Madheshi communities.
+Nepaess also make patterns on the floors of living rooms or courtyards using materials such as coloured rice, dry flour, coloured sand or flower petals, called Rangoli, as a sacred welcoming for the gods and goddesses, particularly Lakshmi.
 For five days, people decorate their homes, and light diyo, candles, electric string lights around the house in the evenings.
-As Lakshmi puja falls on the new moon night, which is the darkest night of the lunar month, people light those diyo, candles. etc to remove the darkness and bring the light to home to welcome the goddess Lakshmi (Goddess of wealth).
+As Lakshmi puja falls on the new moon night, which is the darkest night of the lunar month, people light those diyo, candles. etc. to remove the darkness and bring the light to home to welcome the goddess Lakshmi.

 Firecrackers are often set off during the festival, although the Nepal government has placed a ban on the use of firecrackers in recent years citing increasing cases of injury.

 Children also go from house to house to play Deusi/Bhailo (singing songs and asking for gifts in the form of money and foodstuff.)

 Gambling in the form of cards, kauda (a game of cowrie shells), or langur burja are popular pastimes during the festival.

 Tihar is the second biggest Nepali festival after Dashain, and is usually allocated a three-day-long national holiday.
 The festival is considered novel in that it shows reverence to not just the gods, but also to animals such as crows, cows, and dogs that have long-lived alongside humans.